 Nouman’s lawyer has voiced severe disappointment with the Session Court’s verdict, criticizing the lack of substantial evidence.
 “There was no compelling proof against Nouman, and the police’s witnesses couldn’t substantiate the blasphemy claims,” he stated.

 Despite these claims, the Sessions Court in Bahawalpur went ahead with the trial, which concluded earlier in January this year.
 Following several delays, Nouman was finally handed the death sentence by Additional Sessions Judge Muhammad Hafeez Ur Rehman on May 30, 2023.

-Nouman’s attorney said that after the verdict will be challenged at the Bahawalpur Bench of the Lahore High Court within the mandatory seven-day period.
-In a separate blasphemy case against Nouman in Bahawalnagar, his attorney said that the trial has been concluded and the verdict in expected soon.
+The defense team intends to challenge this verdict at the Bahawalpur Bench of the Lahore High Court within the mandated seven-day period.
+Nouman is also embroiled in another blasphemy case in Bahawalnagar, with the verdict in that case expected shortly.